red-kite-solutions/stalker/docs/docs/intro.md

 - [Findings](/docs/concepts/findings)
 - [Subscriptions](/docs/concepts/subscriptions)

-## Installing Stalker
+## Installing Red Kite

-You can use Stalker with your own production ready deployment.
+You can use Red Kite with your own production ready deployment.
 Simply follow the few following steps.

 ### 1. Install the dependencies